mushroom-hat/mushroom-hat.github.io/_posts/blogs/2022-02-19-the-psychology-behind-oscp.md

 <br>

-1) `Are you able to exploit Proving Grounds Practice without any hints?` Community-rated Easy to Hard are extremely beneficial in building your methodology in my opinion.
+1) `Are you able to exploit Proving Grounds Practice without any hints?` Proving Grounds Community-rated Easy to Hard machines are extremely beneficial in building your methodology in my opinion.
 There also some OSCP exam-retired boxes there such as WebCal.
 You should be able to tackle these boxes with relative easy.
 <br>

 2) `What is your methodology?`